wingkwong/leetcode-the-hard-way/solutions/0000-0099/0026-Remove-Duplicates-from-Sorted-Array-easy.md

 class Solution {
     public int removeDuplicates(int[] arr) {
         int n = arr.length;
-        // Count variable is used as an index to keep the track of distinct variables and it starts from 1. int count = 1;
+        // index to keep the track of distinct variables and it starts from 1 int count = 1;

-        for(int i = 0; i + 1 < n; i++) {
+        for (int i = 0; i + 1 < n; i++) {
-            // To Check if next element is greater or not if(arr[i] < arr[i + 1])  {
+            // to Check if next element is greater or not if (arr[i] < arr[i + 1])  {
-                // If it is greater, means next element is distinct, so add it to count index and increment count by 1. arr[count] = arr[i + 1];
+                // if it is greater, means next element is distinct,
+                // so add it to count index and increment count by 1 arr[count] = arr[i + 1];
                 count++;
             }
         }
-        // Returns count i.e. total number of distinct elements. return count;
+        // returns the total number of distinct elements return count;
     }
 }
 ```

 </TabItem>